dentonaa/sea-ice-floe-segmentation/README.md

       Naming convention: **imagename_bwt000e00hs_bc_labeled.m** as above.

       The file variables are as above but for the border-cleared segmentation.

+      Note:

-Note that in this instance, **numfmaxbc** indicates the highest value numerical floe label for the boder-cleared segmentation, but not the total number of floes (as specific floe labels are removed during border clearing).
+      - **numfmaxbc** indicates the highest value numerical floe label for the boder-cleared segmentation, but not the total number of floes (as specific floe labels are removed during border clearing)
+      - **Lbcrgb** is the border-cleared RGB Label Array
+      - The other variable namings remain (**L** here is the border-cleared Label Array).
+      - **bw** here remains the original classified image array.

 ### Segmentation Object Analysis (such as Floe Size Distribution Retrieval)